samicpp/rust-http/README.md

 ## TODO
 1. [x] Custom Result enums instead of using std:\:io::result
-2. [ ] make stream argument type work for tls, tcp, udp with a trait
+2. [ ] make stream argument type work for tls, tcp, QUIC with a trait
 3. [ ] ~~remove `fn new()` from trait `HttpSocket`~~
 4. [ ] implement HTTP/2
 5. [ ] implement WebSocket